Qatar Pet Passport & Import Regulations

 If your pet is currently vaccinated for rabies and is due for a booster, the 30 day wait does not apply as long as the booster is administered before the previous vaccination expires.
 Certificates for both vaccinations should accompany your pet.

-Cats must receive panleukopaenia, calicivirus and rhinotracheitis vaccinations; dogs must be vaccinated for hepatitis, parainfluenza, distemper, leptospirosis and parvovirus.
+Cats must receive panleukopaenia, calicivirus and rhinotracheitis vaccinations.
 Vaccinations must be administered at least 30 days prior to travel.

 Rabies Titer Test

 Within 14 days of entering Qatar, a licensed veterinarian complete a Veterinary Health Certificate for Qatar stating that your pet is healthy and free of parasites and free of diseases communicable to humans.
-We recommend that a USDA or CFIA licensed veterinarian complete the form and you have it endorsed by the USDA or CFIA if traveling from the United States or Canada.
-If you are traveling to Qatar from another country, then the Governing Authority responsible for the import and export of animals should endorse the forms for you.
+The governing authority responsible for the import and export of animals should endorse the forms after issuance.